 - Gigante Catalogno is a large leaved variety.

 - Italian Dark Green has deep green leaves with a strong flavor and Italian plain leaf, which is the fastest growing type.

 - Giant of Naples is another larger variety.

-Whichever variety you choose, know the proper conditions for growing Italian parsley and you will have a biennial herb that is useful for years.
+Whichever variety you choose, know the proper conditions for growing Italian parsley and you’ll have a biennial herb that is useful for years.

 How to Grow Italian Parsley

 Italian parsley herbs require temperate conditions.
-They do not perform well in extremely hot areas and are prone to freezing back in cold climates.
+They don’t perform well in extremely hot areas and are prone to freezing back in cold climates.
 Choose a sunny site in well-draining soil with plenty of organic amendment.

-If you are planting several plants together, allow at least 18 inches between them to prevent mildew from forming on the leaves.
+If you’re planting several plants together, allow at least 18 inches between them to prevent mildew from forming on the leaves.